KeyanSong/431-2018/slides/postclass/README.md

 - For those of you taking the course while you're taking 432, you'll need to get up to speed on logistic regression quickly.
 I built a [primer on logistic regression modeling in R], based on some material from old 432 notes.
 - You will need to purchase at least one book for that course, and it is Paul Rosenbaum's **Observation and Experiment: An Introduction to Causal Inference**.
 It is available, for instance, at Amazon.com in both Kindle and Hardcover editions, the more expensive of which is $25 at this writing.
 - Dr. Love will be away January 14-18, so the first class meeting will be **Thursday 2018-01-23** starting at 8:30 AM.

-## Report after the Project Presentations

-- The paper I discussed with many of you at your presentation that we will be reading in 432 is "[Data Organization in Spreadsheets](https://doi.org/10.1080/00031305.2017.1375989)" from Karl W. Broman and Kara H. Woo, published in a special edition of *The American Statistician* earlier this year.
-[Mara Averick's great tweet @DataandMe](https://twitter.com/dataandme/status/1071172388027539464) identified key points from the paper as "Commandments".

 ## Quiz 2 grades and answers are now available.